Criticism of Java: Parallel installations

-Before Java 7, it was normal for the installer not to detect or remove older Java installations.
-It was quite common on a Windows computer to see multiple installations of Java 6 on the same computer, varying only by minor revision.
-Multiple installations are permitted and can be used by programs that rely on specific versions.
+Before Java 7, the installers would not remove older Java installations.
+It was common on a Windows system to see multiple installations of Java on the same computer.
+Multiple installations were permitted and could be used by programs that rely on specific versions, including malicious programs.
+This issue was addressed in Java 7: with the user's permission, the installer removes earlier installations.